 Research Data Management

-The slides from the orientation day on 11 October can be found here.
+The slides from the presentation on research data management at the orientation day in Oktober 2023 can be found here.

 Policies or Code of Conduct